gtonkinhill/panstripe/README.md

     significantly with the depth of a branch.
 Typically, our ability to detect gene exchange events reduces for older ancestral branches.

+-   **p** the inferred index parameter of the underlying Tweedie distribution used in the GLM

+-   **phi** the inferred dispersion parameter of the GLM

 #### model

 The output of fitting the GLM model.
 This object can be used to predict